creisle/civic-nli-ext/docs/index.md

 - Gene
 - Variant
 - Disease
-- Drug
+- Drug/Therapy
 - Clinical Significance
+- Phenotype

 Try not to select more than you need but still make sure to keep complete sentences.
+It is important to select text which discussed the current manuscript and not background/introductory text referencing other works